kc101010/Research-Improving-Device-Drivers/HonoursProject/Hons.md

 ### 1.3 Objectives
 + Establish whether drivers continue to act as the leading cause of error within operating systems.
 + Attempt to highlight various improvements which could be made to future driver maintainability.
-+ Test that such improvements would continue to be viable in present-day and/or future operatingsystems.
++ Test that such improvements would continue to be viable in present-day and/or future operating systems.

 #### What I'd like to do/gain throughout this project